John Pilfold: Naval career

 As a reward, he was posted to the 18-gun sloop HMS Kingfisher and made some money from prizes captured during operations off the Spanish and Portuguese coasts, sailing from Lisbon.
 He was also instrumental in preventing a local outbreak of mutiny following the larger rebellions at home at Spithead and the Nore in 1797.
 In 1798, he was transferred to another big ship, the 74-gun HMS Impetueux; he gained some notoriety in 1800 by leading a raiding party into the Morbihan River and destroying a dozen French ships and wrecking port facilities in the river.
-A notorious and wealthy first lieutenant, Pilfold met and married Mary Anne Horner during the Peace of Amiens, but was back aboard ship in 1803, moving from HMS Hindostan to HMS Dragon and from there to the Ajax, which was then commanded by Captain William Brown.
+A notorious and wealthy first lieutenant, Pilfold met and married Mary Anne Horner on 20 June 1803 during the Peace of Amiens, but was back aboard ship in 1803, moving from HMS Hindostan to HMS Dragon and from there to the Ajax, which was then commanded by Captain William Brown.

 Ajax was engaged at the battle of Cape Finisterre.
 Brown was embroiled in the scandal which followed and resulted in the court martial of the admiral in charge, Sir Robert Calder.
 Called home to give evidence at the trial, Brown placed Pilfold in charge of the Ajax, which joined Nelson's fleet during the blockade of Cadiz.
 On 21 October, Ajax was sixth in Nelson's line for the Battle of Trafalgar and was heavily engaged with the Intrépide and Argonauta, fighting them both to a standstill and remarkably only suffering two dead and nine wounded during the whole engagement.
 Pilfold returned home to rapturous praise in December 1805.
 Because the family seat, East Court Manor in Effingham, Surrey had been sold, he spent a great deal of time at Marshalls Manor, in Cuckfield, West Sussex.
 He was promoted to Post Captain at Christmas of that year, followed over the next ten years by further rewards, including his own coat of arms and initiation into the Order of the Bath on 4 June 1815.

 After retirement

 Pilfold, however, never again commanded at sea, as a ship was not provided for him, and he gradually gave up ambitions of further promotion and retired in 1815.
 In 1824 he left Sussex and lived in Wales and Devon with his family.
-There, he divided his time between farming, minor shore-based naval appointments (Captain of the Ordinary at Plymouth, April 1828 to April 1831), and funding the lifestyle of his nephew, the poet Percy Bysshe Shelly.
+He was Captain of the Ordinary at Plymouth, from April 1828 to April 1831.

 He died in 1834, two years after his wife and three years after a debilitating stroke which left him "quite childish".
 He was buried at St George's Church, Plymouth, but the churchyard containing his tombstone was destroyed by German bombers in the Blitz in 1941.
 After the church was demolished "the remains of those buried there were removed and re-interred at Efford Cemetery" according to one source, which adds that "there is no record of Captain Pilfold’s remains being included".